 Heritage reserves the right to not allow scholars to participate in school events due to past behaviors.
-Heritage does not allow scholars to represent the school in any school event such as sports, music, tours, etc., if they have repeatedly violated school policy.
+Heritage does not allow scholars to represent the school in any school event such as sports, music, tours, etc., if they have significantly and/or repeatedly violated school policy.